 GOD IS LOVE.

 What can the average person do to infuse this love, as bystanders, witnesses to the destruction that’s happening all around?

 Pray without ceasing and devote wholeheartedly to our Lord above.

 Then, with His prompting, discover ways to serve that ignite passion and stir heart, soul and mind, and honor and glorify our Savior.

 Whether it’s within our homes, communities, or around the globe, we’re to minister with vitality, giving generously and freely.

-Choosing to perform daily mundane, repetitive tasks, purposefully, with newfound gratitude and stamina, is life changing too, knowing that every action, big or small, carried out with a heart of empathy and concern for others will create ripples of healing and meaningful, positive shifts to the overwhelming need.
+It’s life-changing to perform daily mundane, repetitive tasks, purposefully, with newfound gratitude and stamina also, knowing that every action, big or small, carried out with a heart of empathy and concern for others will create ripples of healing and meaningful, positive shifts to the overwhelming need.

 Romans 3:23 For all have sinned and fall short of the glory of God.

 Romans 5:8 But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.

 Romans 10:13 For,”Everyone who calls on the name of the Lord will be saved.”